MaestroJolly/rave-ruby/README.md

 ### `SubAccount.new(rave)`

 This is used to process and manage subaccount flow.
-To instantiate the subaccount object and pass rave object as its argument.
+Instantiate the subaccount object and pass rave object as its argument.

 Its functions includes: